What is marketing communications strategy?

 - Low-priority: These are targets with new-ish websites and limited audiences.
 They don’t have a lot of impact on getting you ‘viral’ but can act as a source of links and social proof.

 Segmentation will help you align your efforts with the quality of the target.
-Maximize the time and effort on high-priority targets.
+Create a marketing communication plan focused on maximizing the time and effort on high-priority targets.
 Use scalable tactics for reaching out to low-priority targets.

 2. Personalize Your Outreach